bhelenbr/make_cv/README.md

 Windows
 `python -m make_cv.make_cv -b <path>\mydata`

 Where \<path\> is the path to the mydata folder.
 This can be a relative or full path.
 The \-b flag tells make\_cv to create a new data directory.
-For example “`make_cv -b mydata”` creates the default data folders and files in a folder called `mydata` in  current working directory.
-Later on, you can configure the locations of all files and folders, but to get started it is easiest to use the defaults.
+For example “`make_cv -b mydata”` creates the default data folders and files in a folder called `mydata` in the current working directory.
+You can configure the locations of all files and folders, but to get started it is easiest to use the defaults.

 The folders/files created within mydata are